XiaoWuWu666/GitTest/readme.txt

-Git bu hao yong
-it is a version control system
+Git is a very useful version control tools, i will study it !
-Git is non-free software
-wo jiao li wu a
-wo shi yi ming nan hai
+Thanks